leodube/DigitalGarden/📕 Reading/Scientific Papers/Physical Exertion and Working Efficiency of Reforestation Workers.md

 - Workers carried loads of approximately 17 kg for distances of 16 km per day with an average heart rate (HR) of 60%-75% of maximal heart rate ($HR_{max}$).

 ## Methods
+The most interesting part of the methods is the video-recording and analysis portion.

+- Subjects were video-recorded during three minutes of tree panting work.
+They were unaware of the time point they were being filmed.
+Each subject was filmed on three separate